Communication training can help your organisation - here's how.

 It is daunting to speak in another language.
 Non native English speakers are likely to give up and go away if they can't understand what your staff members are saying.
 Businesses lose customers this way, and if your organisation is a statutory service, you risk alienating members of the Black and Minority Ethnic community.

-There will still be occasions when staff need interpreters.
+Staff still need interpreters.
 Given that they are an expensive resource, it may be cost effective to make sure that the professionals who use interpreters have some basic skills in communicating clearly in the first place.
 For example do they-

 Keep their utterances short?